-2.2.1 Trails and Pathways
+2.2.2 Trails, Pathways, and Sidewalks

-As of this plan, a new park path is under construction from Cicero to Strawtown Koteewi Park, along 234th Street.
-This would not only provide additional exercise and transportation opportunities, but also it would connect residents to the largest Hamilton County Parks and Recreation Department property (about 773 acres) that includes aerial adventure trails, archery ranges, bike trails, canoe launches, equestrian center and trails, fishing, hiking trails, nature trails, and a natural history center.
+In the summer of 2023, Steven Nation Trail opened which connects Cicero to Strawtown Koteewi Park and the White River along an east-west route.
+This trail not only provides additional exercise and transportation opportunities, but also connects residents to the largest Hamilton County Parks and Recreation Department property (about 773 acres) that includes aerial adventure trails, archery ranges, bike trails, canoe launches, equestrian center and trails, fishing, hiking trails, nature trails, and a natural history center.

-Currently, the pathway system in Cicero is limited to within the two parks.
+Inside of Cicero, the pathway system is limited to within the two parks.
 More urban users can use sidewalks to make their way into Community Park and there is a newer pedestrian bridge that creates better access to Red Bridge Park; however, the town itself is rather isolated from surrounding rural areas that utilize the town's features and amenities.
-People from towns such as Arcadia and Sheridan travel into Cicero because of businesses, the reservoir, and the parks (especially Community Park's sports fields), but all travel is primarily vehicular in nature because rural Hamilton County towns are largely unconnected to each other.
+People from towns such as Arcadia, Atlanta, and Sheridan travel into Cicero because of businesses, the reservoir, and the parks (especially Community Park's sports fields), but all travel is primarily vehicular in nature because rural Hamilton County towns are largely unconnected to each other.
 As development continues to move north within the county, it is a tremendous opportunity for smaller towns to put plans in place to create pathways and connections to each other and destination facilities, parks, and areas.
+This, in turn, will necessitate a larger planning area for Cicero's recreation services in future Parks and Recreation Master Plans.